netdata/netdata/collectors/QUICKSTART.md

 This file contains all of the possible job parameters to help you monitor Nginx in all sorts of complex deployments.
 At the bottom of the file is a `[JOB]` section, which contains the two default jobs.
-Configure these as needed, using those parameters as reference, to configure the collector.
+Configure these as needed, using those parameters as a reference, to configure the collector.

 ### How do I edit the right configuration file?